-The Cadel Evans Great Ocean Road Race (or just “Cadel’s Race” for short) is the first one-day event on the 2019 men’s WorldTour.
-This weekends race is the fifth edition and if previous outings are anything to go by, it’s sure to be an intriguing and hard-fought contest.
-Here’s what you need to know about the race, including details about the course, the riders to watch, and how it might pan out.
+The Cadel Evans Great Ocean Road Race (or just “Cadel’s” for short) is the second one-day event on the 2020 UCI WorldTour, with the first taking place just a few days prior in the newly announced Race Torquay.
+This weekends race is the sixth edition and if previous outings are anything to go by, it’s sure to be an intriguing contest between the GC battlers, sprinters, and puncheurs of the peloton.
+So without further ado, we take you through what you need to know about the race, including details about the course, the riders to watch, and how it might pan out.

 The first is a long coastal loop that takes the riders out to Barwon Heads (Cadel Evans’ Australian home town) before heading down the coast through Torquay and Bells Beach before swinging inland, north, then east back towards Geelong.
 After roughly 105km, the course reaches its second and final phase: nearly four laps around a finishing circuit in Geelong.

 This 17km finishing circuit is modelled on the loop used in the 2010 Road World Championships road race and features the same main climb: Challambra Crescent (1km at 10%).
-There’s another climb on the circuit too — Queens Park Road/Melville Avenue — after which it’s a 6km mainly flat and downhill approach to the finish line on the Geelong waterfront.
+There’s another climb on the circuit too — Queens Park Road/Melville Avenue, which is a deceptively short, yet steep (in excess of 10% it's midpoint) — after which it’s a 6km mainly flat and downhill approach to the finish line on the Geelong waterfront.

-Given the riders enter the circuit just before Challambra Crescent, they’ll tackle that brutal ascent four times in the final 64km.
+Given the riders enter the circuit just before Challambra Crescent, they’ll tackle that technical ascent four times in the final 64km.
 Likewise with Queens Park Road/Melville Avenue.

 How It Might Play Out

-We can learn a lot about how Sunday might unfold just by looking at previous editions.
-Of the four races held so far, three have been won from a reduced bunch (eight, 23 and 24 riders) and one was won solo.
+We can learn a lot about how the races might unfold just by looking at previous editions.
+Of the five races held so far, four have been won from a reduced bunch and one was won solo.
 A reduced bunch sprint seems the most likely outcome again this year, but a solo winner or small group sprint is also a possibility.

 As these past results suggest, it’s a very selective course.
 The opening 105km shouldn’t trouble too many riders but the finishing circuits around Geelong are another story.
-Expect the pace to ratchet up each time around the circuit, with more and more riders dropping out of contention in the process.
+Expect the pace to increase each time around the circuit, with more and more riders dropping out of contention in the process.

 A reduced bunch sprint or solo winner is again the likeliest outcome for the Women's event on Saturday.
 The lumpy loop down the Surf Coast will serve to thin out the field and the tough climbs through Geelong will ensure that only the strongest can get to the closing kilometres with a shot of victory.